 So this is really the most powerful strategy to earn via three different rewards.

-Following are the drawbacks and risks associated with the yield farming.
+Following are the drawbacks and risks associated with crypto yield farming.

 Smart Contract Bugs